ietf-wg-acme/acme/draft-ietf-acme-acme.md

 exact string provided in the Location header field in response to the new-registration request that created the account.

-oldKey (required, JWK):
-: The JWK representation of the original key (i.e., the client's current account key)

 newKey (required, JWK):
 : The JWK representation of the new key